 Electronic recording (by tape recorder, personal laptop, or any other audio or photographic device) is prohibited in the Pharmacy Technology courses, in accordance with Section 78907 of the Education Code, except as necessary to provide reasonable auxiliary aids and academic adjustments to disabled students.
 Any student violating this section shall be subject to appropriate disciplinary action.

 To minimize the risk of injury in the Pharmacy Technology lab classes, the department has developed a set of LAB Safety Instructions.
-Each student enrolled in Pharm.Tech.056 or Pharm.Tech.060 will receive a copy of the LAB Safety Instructions.
+Each student enrolled in Pharm.Tech.056, Pharm Tech.
+057 and Pharm.Tech.060 will receive a copy of the LAB Safety Instructions.
 Before participating in lab activities, each student must sign a verification statement, indicating that he/she has read the instructions, understands them, and agrees to follow them.

 Students who ignore the LAB Safety Instructions will be asked to leave the classroom for the rest of that class meeting.
 Points may be deducted during the lab classes for failure to follow directions.